dshovchko/smart-services/packages/smart-adsense/README.md

 - **Service (`SmartAdsense`)** - extends `SmartService` to own script loading, retries, refresh timers, and early-hint helpers.
 You can call it directly (`SmartAdsense.load()`, `SmartAdsense.preload()`, `SmartAdsense.setupEarlyHints()`) or wire it into `SmartLoad.queue()`.
 - **Element (`<smart-adsense>`)** - wraps the service so markup can express lazy/conditional activation (`loading`, `display`), resize awareness, and DOM events for status tracking.

-Typical flow: configure the service once (`SmartAdsense.config()`), register the element, and sprinkle `<smart-adsense>` components throughout templates.
+*Typical flow*: configure the service once (`SmartAdsense.config()`), register the element, and sprinkle `<smart-adsense>` components throughout templates.
 When you need bespoke orchestration, trigger the same service instance via `SmartLoad` or manual calls while the element reacts to `SmartAdsense.instance.load()` resolution.

 > ⚠️ `SmartAdsense.config()` mutates global defaults for the singleton service.
 Call it during bootstrap (before rendering elements) and avoid per-request overrides unless you intentionally change the global state.